Today I learned

 640px

-Zurb's 640px breakpoint is an interesting choice.
-It covers both tablet-portait and (most of) mobile-landscape.
+Zurb’s 640px breakpoint is an interesting choice.
+It covers both tablet-portrait and (most of) mobile-landscape.

 So what should I use?